h-joo/life-in-germany/Fitting_In_Germany.md

 ## Strong labor protection laws and less working hours :thinking:

 This is one of the greatest benefits of working in Germany - the strong labor protection and less working hours.
 Some companies do 35 hours per week, and some upto usually 40 hours.
 (Citation needed) I heard the maximum hours that you can work in a week is 48 hours, but I've never seen any software company doing this.
-The minimum vacation days per year is 24 days, and many friends I've seen has 30 days.
+The minimum vacation days per year is 24 days for people working 6 days and 20 days for 5 days workers, and me and many of friends I've seen has 30 days.

 When you or your family gets sick, you can take a paid sick leave (at least for the software companies that I've seen) easily, without having to worry that it might affect your performance evaluation or getting fired.
 I worried too much in the beginning that it might affect my employement, but looking back, that was just being too paranoid due to the culture that I came from.
 I think it's a great system to make people rest, when they genuinely need it.